Seng-gut narrative: Miraculous birth and temple bell narratives

 "Mother, look at how I act.
 Father, look at how I am.
 I will go to the Buddhist temple where I was made and become a sage."

 Though his parents are devastated, the boy leaves forever.
 He goes to the Golden Temple, whose priests abuse and expel him for dancing an immortal's dance.
 The boy goes to a nearby hill and curses the temple, which is then "swept away."
 The priests of the temple who abused him are transformed into rat snakes.
 The boy-sage takes the Buddha statue and the remaining priests to found the new Geumgang Temple at the mythical Mount Anhe.

 The sage sends his priests to the Eight Provinces of Korea to collect iron to forge a bell for Geumgang Temple, and goes personally to the house of a man named Wonsan-durei because he knows that something strange is there.
 Wonsan-durei's family is desperately poor, and the wife says that they cannot afford to give him "cast iron, or raw iron, or even broken iron"; all they have is their three-year-old son Wonmaek.
 The sage convinces her to donate at least Wonmaek's spoon and returns to the temple.
 Though the priests pool together and melt their iron, they find that it cannot be forged into a bell.
 The sage tells a priest to bring Wonmaek to him, and the priest persuades the mother to give him the child under the condition that he be returned once the "great business of the temple" is done.

 The webs of purseweb spiders sprout on the road by which Wonmaek goes to the temple.
 When the child arrives, the priests mix blood from his middle finger into the molten iron, but forging is still impossible.
-Finally, Wonmaek volunteers to enter the molten iron himself under the condition that he be wrapped in silk when he enters.
+Finally, Wonmaek volunteers to enter the molten iron himself, on the condition that he be wrapped in silk.
 The child is thus melted alive into the iron.
 The bell is finally forged with the sacrifice, but the priests find that they have made a talking bell that speaks with Wonmaek's voice.
 The sage holds a shamanic ritual to appease and liberate the child's soul.
-Three years later, the bell has become unusable as moss has grown all over it.
-Fifteen workers destroy the bell and shatter it into pieces.
+Three years later, the bell has become unusable, its surface covered with moss.
+Fifteen workers destroy the bell, and shattering it into pieces.
 The shards are retrieved by shamans, who reforge them to make their sacred drums.